• Skip to primary navigation

 Can I make a gluten-free cassava cake?

-Cassava cake is naturally gluten-free.
+Cassava Cake is naturally gluten-free.
 Cassava or yuca is free of gluten by nature.
 The same is true for coconut milk and condensed milk.

 How long can you keep cassava cake?